<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <p class="wp-block-paragraph">Generally speaking, in Ohio, unless a written contract otherwise specifies, all employees are considered “at will” employees.
 This means an employee can be discharged or fired, and the terms and conditions of their employment such as pay, hours, and benefits, can prospectively change with or without cause.
 Of course, the at will nature of an employment relationship is subject to contractual, statutory and regulatory considerations.</p>

 <p class="wp-block-paragraph">For example, a written employment contract can alter the at-will nature of employment.
-Written employment contracts can include a written employment term, specify the reasons for discharge or reprimand (such as requiring for cause only dismissals), and may also include post-termination restrictive covenants such as non-complete agreements, non-solicitation agreements, and confidentiality and non-disclosure agreements.
-Written contracts are frequently, although not always, used for management level employees and those employees having access to confidential and proprietary information including trade secrets. &nbsp;&nbsp;</p>
+Written employment contracts can include a written employment term, specify the reasons for discharge or reprimand (such as requiring for cause only dismissals), and may also include post-termination restrictive covenants such as non-compete agreements, non-solicitation agreements, and confidentiality and non-disclosure agreements.
+Written contracts are frequently, although not always, used for management level employees and those employees having access to confidential and proprietary information including trade secrets. </p>

 <h2 id="h-union-employees-amp-collective-bargaining-considerations" class="wp-block-heading">Union Employees &amp; Collective Bargaining Considerations</h2>